Charles Albert Browne Jr.

-Charles Albert Browne Jr. (August 12, 1870 – February 3, 1947) was a renowned sugar chemist and former head of the Bureau of Chemistry, which later became the Food and Drug Administration.
+Charles Albert Browne Jr. (August 12, 1870 – February 3, 1947) was a sugar chemist and former head of the Bureau of Chemistry, which later became the Food and Drug Administration.
 He is also considered a leader in the study of the history of chemistry in North America.

 Early life and education

 Charles Albert Browne Jr. was born in North Adams, Massachusetts, on August 12, 1870, the eldest of five children.
 His father, Charles Albert Browne Sr., was an inventor and held several patents dealing with explosive technologies including electric fuses.
 His father helped to apply these technologies during the construction of the Hoosac Tunnel near North Adams, where Charles grew up.
 In his youth, Charles assisted his father in conducting experiments which naturally aroused the boy's interest in chemistry.

 Upon graduating from Drury High School in North Adams, Charles went on to attend nearby Williams College where he received a B.A and M.A. in 1892.
 In addition to studying chemistry, he became intensely interested in Greek Language - an interest that he pursued in parallel with chemistry throughout his life.
 He went on to do further study in the field of chemistry, and received his doctorate from The University of Göttingen in 1901.